solidfire/solidfire-sdk-python/README.md

 ------------
 **PycURL**

 The Solidfire Python SDK depends on the PycURL library which depends on an installed SSL library.
-If your installation fails due to PycURL, this is most likely due to a missing SSL dependency.
+If the installation fails due to PycURL, this is most likely due to a missing SSL dependency.
 OpenSSL is the recomended SSL backend for all linux flavors.

 The following are instructions are required before installing the Solidfire SDK.
 Instructions are Python 2.7 specific with examples of Python 3.3+ examples in the comments.